 Managing a Development Environment

-Managing Python development environments can be tricky, especially if you are new to the language or less familiar with computer science concepts.
-If you are stuck and in need of some guidance, this guide walks through using conda, a virtual environment manager, to get you access to the Descartes Labs programmatic APIs while accessing other compatible opensource Python modules.
+, a virtual environment manager, to get you access to the Descartes Labs programmatic APIs while accessing other compatible opensource Python modules.
 This is far from the only development environment that works, and in fact, is not preferred by all our users.
 Other package management systems allow for more control over module versions, which can be necessary to run our most advance features.
 This guide merely details one popular option for working within your environment to avoid headaches and suggests best-practice project setup.

 Installation and Authentication of the Descartes Labs Platform

 The basic Descartes Labs Platform instructions can be found on the Installation page.
-Authentication should be a simple one-time process of running descarteslabs auth login, which will prompt you to add a API token to your computer’s configuration.
+Authentication should be a simple one-time process of running descarteslabs auth login

 conda